MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-rhel.md

 To troubleshoot the insufficient permissions, follow these steps:

 1. Based on [Create a custom role for the fence agent](/azure/sap/workloads/high-availability-guide-rhel-pacemaker?tabs=msi#1-create-a-custom-role-for-the-fence-agent), check the custom role definition for `Linux Fence Agent Role`.
 The role name may be different for different customers.
 2. Check if the app *fence-agent* has this custom role assigned to the impacted VM or not.
-If it doesn't, assign the app to the VM via **Access Control**.
+If it doesn't, assign the custom role to the VM via **Access Control**.
 4. Start the Pacemaker cluster.
 It should start along with the fence agent.
 5. Verify the cluster status to confirm if the fence agent issues are fixed: